hlevente96/AnamGenesisApp/README.md

 poetry shell
 ```
 ### 4. Run the Streamlit App
-Launch the Streamlit application from the steamlit_app folder by running:
+Launch the Streamlit application from the app folder by running:
 ```bash
 cd app
 streamlit run app.py